On this page

 - The Search History feature saves all of your searches so that you can go back and look and previous searches

 - Create your own personal list of articles by "tagging" them

 - Remember to save citations and use the export options if they are of interest.

 - Note that this database defaults to a basic search.
 There is also an advanced search option to the right of the basic box.
 I would suggest using this or if you are building long search strings it may be helpful to use the expert search.
 Every article in this database is fulltext but there are some restrictions on the years that are available.

-Academic Search Complete If you were going to learn to use one database in university this would probably be the one.
+Academic Search Premier If you were going to learn to use one database in university this would probably be the one.
 It is very multi-disciplinary and carries a great deal of fulltext.

 You may want to try Google Scholar but remember to access it through the Library homepage to get maxiumum results.
 Don't forget to look at the "Cited By" link to find related articles.

 Black Thought and Culture More than 100,000 pages of monographs, speeches, essays articles, and interviews written by leaders within the black community from earliest times to 1975, illustrate the evolution of what it means to "be black."

 North American Immigrant Letters, Diaries and Oral Histories More than 100,000 pages of personal narratives, including letters, diaries, pamphlets, autobiographies, and oral histories, providing a unique and personal view of what it meant to immigrate to North America.
 The materials begin around 1840 and extend to the present, focusing heavily on the period from 1890 to 1920.
 Use keyword searching or browse by country of origin.